How does one “rank” international arbitration practices?

-After a “pretty bloody fight” (which included the discovery of forgery), the client lost – but only $2 million.
+After a “pretty bloody fight” (that included the discovery of forgery), the client lost – but only US$2 million.
 It was overjoyed.

 “A silly summary of the case,” says Jan Paulsson, “would have been that we lost a little case.”

 In reality, the client exhaled with huge relief.
 It treated Paulsson and the rest of the team – plus spouses – to an all-expenses paid trip to the Seoul Olympics.

 It’s more normal for things to be the other way around.
 The so-called “bet the company” case turns out to be worth tens of millions when all is said and done.
 Indeed, for a period it was noticeable how few of the billion-dollar cases that began at ICSID have produced anything like that amount.
 This phase may have ended recently (see recent awards such as Yukos v Russia and Occidental v Ecuador), but before that a number of cases produced far less than the amounts claimed.
 So the point remains.
 It’s unwise to draw too many conclusions about the “size” of a case until the result is in.

 So how can one take the pulse of a practice?

 A few years ago, GAR journalists and the magazine’s editorial board pondered that question, leading to the thought: what about a survey built chiefly on the number of hearings conducted by the firm in a two-year period?

 For those reading about international arbitration for the first time, the hearing (particularly the merits hearing) is the closest thing that arbitration has to a day in court.
 It’s the moment the two sides convene in a hotel room, law firm office or arbitration hearing centre for however many days of oral arguments have been agreed.